Courtenay Morgan, 1st Viscount Tredegar: Career

-Tredegar was appointed a captain in the Royal Monmouthshire Royal Engineers on 30 December 1891, and was later promoted an honorary major.
+Tredegar was commissioned in the Royal Monmouthshire Royal Engineers in 1884, appointed a captain in the Royal Monmouthshire Royal Engineers on 30 December 1891, and was later promoted an honorary major in 1900.
 In early 1900 he was Aide-de-camp to Sir Thomas Fraser, Commandant Royal School of Military Engineering at Chatham and Commanding the Thames District.
+He then served on the staff in South Africa during the Second Boer War in 1900-1901.
+He was promoted lieutenant-colonel in 1903.
+In 1911 he was appointed honorary colonel of the 1st battalion of the Monmouthshire Regiment.

-Tredegar was a minor cricketer who played at county level for Shropshire between 1896 and 1898 while playing at club level for Ludlow.
+Besides Ruperra Castle, Tredegar also lived in Shropshire at Ashford Court in Ashford Carbonell prior to succeeding to the barony.
+He was a minor cricketer who played at county level for Shropshire between 1896 and 1898 while playing at club level for Ludlow, and he hunted, becoming joint master of the Tredegar Fox Hounds.

 In the 1906 General Election he unsuccessfully stood as Conservative candidate for South Monmouthshire, losing the seat to the Liberals in a national landslide for that party.

 One of Lord Tredegar's first acts after his succession was to purchase the steam yacht Liberty, which almost immediately was requisitioned by the Royal Navy for use as a hospital ship.
 He left his home and went back to serve in the First World War, taking command of his yacht for the first part of the war.
 He was granted the temporary rank of lieutenant in the Royal Naval Volunteer Reserve, soon promoted to temporary commander.
 After the end of hostilities, he embarked on a world cruise, eventually going around the world twice during which he visited every colony in the British Empire and every state in the Commonwealth of Australia.

 Tredegar was promoted to captain in the RNVR in 1921 and appointed a naval aide-de-camp to the King in 1925, but was placed on the retired list in 1926.

 In 1913, he succeeded to his grandfather's barony upon the death of his uncle, Godfrey Morgan, 1st Viscount Tredegar.
 In 1926 the viscountcy was revived when he was created Viscount Tredegar, of Tredegar in the County of Monmouth.
 He is not recorded as having spoken in the House of Lords.
 In 1933 he was appointed Lord Lieutenant of Monmouthshire, a post he held until his death the following year.